Vector64 Home Education OpenCourseWare Page

 Online Audio/Video Courses

-- MIT Open Courseware Audio/Video Courses A small collection of video lectures for courses from the site that started the Open Courseware movement in a significant way.
+video lectures for courses from the site that started the Open

-- Open Yale Courses -
+- Open Yale

 these are ready with six or seven courses.
 They seem to be well done